JimGregory-Advania/fauapi-ingestion-test/json-schemas/linked-apis/Readme.md

 1. **Draft Linked API** \
     [Example](/json-schemas/linked-apis/examples/example-linked-api-draft.json)
-    -  `autoPublish` - Set this value to `false`.
+    -  `Publish mode` - Set this value to `Manual` in the portal.
     -  `displayName` - This value must be between 3 and 100 characters.
     -  `description` - This value must not exceed 40 characters.
     -  `backendType` - There are three available options - `http` (rest) ,`soap`, and `graphql`.
 If a different option is given, the specification will fail on validation.
-    -  `majorVersion` - This value must not exceed the 50 character limit, e.g. 'v1.0'.
+    -  `majorVersion` - This value must not exceed the 50 character limit, e.g. 'v1'.
     -  `environments` - They are not required for this scenario, therefore the object is left empty.

 2. **Draft Linked Api + Metadata and Environments** \